frantisekfery/scala-excercise/Streams.md

 Akka Streams has strong type-safety features, which makes it easier to construct correct systems.
 It's also built with an eye towards concurrency and distribution, as streams can be parallelized and distributed across multiple nodes.

+Akka Streams doesn't support out of the box exactly-once feature.
+There are 3 strategies how to achieve it in application level.
+Try to make your operation idempotent (with timestamps), event de-duplication (with IDs, you are checking database or cache, whether arrived event with given ID was processed, you have to take care of properly cleaning cash or database), transactional writes (also with IDs, you are writing into database more inserts in one transaction and if either statement fails, whole transaction won't take an effect).

-#### Strengths
+### Strengths

-- Back-pressure feature ensures data integrity and system resilience.
+- Back-pressure feature ensures data integrity and system resilience
-- Flexibly composable stages allow for complex, custom data processing graphs.
+- Flexibly composable stages allow for complex, custom data processing graphs
-- Strong type-safety eases the development of correct systems.
+- Strong type-safety eases the development of correct systems
-- Concurrency and distribution capabilities make it powerful for large-scale systems.
+- Concurrency and distribution capabilities make it powerful for large-scale systems
-- Provides Java and Scala APIs for broad accessibility.
+- Provides Java and Scala APIs for broad accessibility
 - High scalability and fault-tolerance.
 The scalability of Akka streams is more focused on the application level.
-Within a distributed or concurrent application environment, Akka is well-equipped to deal with high load and can seamlessly distribute this across actors and resources.
+Within a distributed or concurrent application environment, Akka is well-equipped to deal with high load and can seamlessly distribute this across actors and resources
+- Best for high-performance streams that are part of the business logic with low-latency without managing other clusters

-#### Weaknesses
+### Weaknesses

-- Steeper learning curve compared to some other Stream processing libraries due to its powerful feature set and unique terminology.
+- Steeper learning curve compared to some other Stream processing libraries due to its powerful feature set and unique terminology
-- It may be overkill for simple jobs due to its complexity.
+- It may be overkill for simple jobs due to its complexity
-- As part of the larger Akka toolkit, it is intertwined with other Akka libraries, which can make it heavy-weight, especially if only the stream processing functionality is needed.
+- As part of the larger Akka toolkit, it is intertwined with other Akka libraries, which can make it heavy-weight, especially if only the stream processing functionality is needed
 - Less suited for handling truly massive datasets

-#### Actors in Akka Streams
+### Actors in Akka Streams
 When an Akka Stream run, it is materialized to a network of Akka Actors that handle the data processing.
 Akka Stream stages become Actors when the stream starts running.
 However, you do not have to directly interact with these actors when defining your stream processing logic.
 Flow.ask function can be used to integrate actors into a stream, for delegating some processing to the actors.

-#### Parallelism and Concurrency in Streams
+### Parallelism and Concurrency in Streams
 Akka Streams has operators like **mapAsync** and **mapAsyncUnordered** which provide a way to handle computations in parallel without needing to manually deal with actors or futures.
 The operator **groupBy** allows dividing a stream into substreams which can be processed independently, providing another angle for concurrent processing.

-#### Scaling Processing with Akka Actors
+### Scaling Processing with Akka Actors
 For extensive computational workloads, you can utilize a pool of actors within the streams.
 Akka provides several routing strategies, including RoundRobinPool, RandomPool, SmallestMailboxPool, and BalancingPool.
 Each strategy affects how messages are distributed across the actor pool.

-#### Routing Strategies
+### Routing Strategies
 1) **RoundRobinPool**: Works best when each task requires roughly the same amount of processing time.
 2) **RandomPool**: Randomly selects an actor for each message, useful when routing cost is much higher than processing.
 3) **BalancingPool**: Works best with tasks of vastly different processing times, and aims to keep all actors busy by